smartystreets/goconvey/README.md

 GoConvey is awesome Go testing
 ==============================

 Welcome to GoConvey, a yummy Go testing tool for gophers.
 Works with `go test`.
-Use it in the terminal or browser according your viewing pleasure. **[View full feature tour!](http://smartystreets.github.io/goconvey)**
+Use it in the terminal or browser according your viewing pleasure. **[View full feature tour.](http://smartystreets.github.io/goconvey)**

 **Features:**

 - Directly integrates with `go test`
+- Fully-automatic web UI (works with native Go tests, too)
 - Huge suite of regression tests
+- Shows test coverage (Go 1.2+)
 - Readable, colorized console output (understandable by any manager, IT or not)
-- Fully-automatic web UI (works with native Go tests, too)
 - Test code generator
 - Desktop notifications (optional)
 - Auto-test script automatically runs tests in the terminal